BuilderIO/builder/packages/angular/README.md

 export class MyAppModule { }
 ```

-And then add the component wherever you like, and you are done!
+And then add the component wherever you like

 ```html
 <!-- The model input can be any model of yours -->